1emvr/ROPEmporium/notes/ROP & DEP_CET Bypass.md

 bcdedit.exe /set nx AlwaysOff
 ```

-Loaded module gadgets will be the only way to execute instructions, using data on the stack as parameters.
+Loaded module/ main executable gadgets will be the only way to execute instructions, using data on the stack as parameters.
 Specific settings will require a specific approach and technique.

 Existing module functions will provide the following:
 - execute commands (e.g. WinExec)